Kizime123/Takeoff/Acknowledgements.md

 Cbon for the initial K3 ducts which I've borrowed the geometry from for my ducting.

 Lastone for the cutouts idea for the bottom panel.
-[Store found here](https://northprint3d.ca/)
+[His Store can be found here](https://northprint3d.ca/)

 Mattthebaker/ Beacon man for the wonderful product [beacon](https://beacon3d.com/) + advice with my mount.